erkandem/mlAppKit/_sources/cutOutFromReadme.rst.txt

 #. which then is hard to maintain and keep tidy and
 #. makes it more painful to introduce new features

-As a result apps tend to be single use apps.
+As a result, apps tend to be single use apps.

 Existing Workarounds
 ^^^^^^^^^^^^^^^^^^^^

-Most of the issues can be simply avoided by calling an external script, function, class or application from within the editable area:
+Most of the issues can be simply avoided by calling an external script, function, class or application from within the editable area.
+Separating UI  from the logic and data is a general concept:

 .. code:: matlab